mitchell-reynolds/hw_for_branch/QUICKSTART.md

 `pip install -r mitchell-requirements.txt`

 # Download the Data
-Simply place the downloaded data under the `data`
+Simply place the downloaded data under the `data`.
+Note, I've added a `.gitignore` so that the Branch.co data stays private.

-Since this is a one-off project and the file is private on Google Drive, the process of scripting is doable but unnessary.
+Since this is a one-off project and the file is private on Google Drive, the process of scripting is doable but unnecessary.
-If we needed to repeatably download new data, then we'd build into a database instead of Google Drive.
+If we needed to repeatably download new data, then we'd build a database instead.